Genealogies of records of stochastic processes with stationary increments as unimodular trees: Record vertex-shift on skip-free to the left random walks

 Let $E$ denote the event that $o$ has a parent.
 For a positive integer $k$, let $A = (A';A_1,A_2,\cdots,A_k)$ be an event of the form

 By Lemma~\ref{20230303153138}, any unimodular Family Tree is characterized by the descendant tree of its root.
 So, it is sufficient to prove that

 for any such event \(A\) of the form given by Eq (\ref{eq_event_comp_child}).
-Assume further that the events $A_1,A_2,\cdots,A_k$ depend only up to the $n$-th generation of $o$, which is the union of \(D_1(o)\), \(D_2(o)\), \(\cdots\), \(D_n(o)\).
+Assume further that the events $A_1,A_2,\cdots,A_k$ depend only on the descendant tree up to the \(n\)-th generation of $o$, which is the union of \(D_1(o)\), \(D_2(o)\), \(\cdots\), \(D_n(o)\).
 It suffices to show Eq.~(\ref{eq:1_2.35}) for such events because of the local topology.

 The result is proved by induction on $n$.
 For $n=0$, one has $\mathbb{P}[A]= \mathbb{P}[d_1(\mathbf{o})=k]\mathbb{P}[D^c(\mathbf{o}) \in A']$ by condition $2$ of the hypothesis.
 So, assume that the result is true for $n-1$.
 Let $n \geq 1$ and $1 \leq j \leq k$.
 For any Family Tree $[T,o]$, let $h_j([T,o]):= \mathbf{1}_A[T,F(o)] \mathbf{1}\{o = c_j(F(o))\}$.
 Then, for any $1 \leq j \leq k$,